ayuzur/orb/README.md

-# just an orb in the terminal
+# orb

-an orb timer that explodes when a given time is reached
+an orb that explodes when a given time is reached

 ## building
 to get a binary